-The following standard of review gets employed when a habeas petition experienced rejection on the merits:
+The following standard of review is employed when a habeas petition experienced rejection on the merits.

 “The habeas court is afforded broad discretion in making its factual findings, and those findings will not be disturbed unless they are clearly erroneous…Historical facts constitute a recital of external events and the credibility of their narrators…Accordingly, [t]he habeas judge, as the trier of facts, is the sole arbiter of the credibility of witnesses and the weight to be given to their testimony…The application of the habeas court’s factual findings to the pertinent legal standard, however, presents a mixed question of law and fact, which is subject to plenary review.” (internal quotation marks omitted; citations omitted) Gaines v.
 Commissioner, 306 Conn.
 664, 677 (2012).